protomaps/basemaps-assets/README.md

 ## Downloading Assets

-Use the Downloads button on this repository page.
+Use the `Code > Download ZIP` button on this repository page, or [this direct link](https://github.com/protomaps/basemaps-assets/archive/refs/heads/main.zip).

 ## License